vlyl/SscExampleImplement/README.md

 # MultisignatureEscrowAccount

+ :warning: **warning** This is a test project :bangbang:

 Implement a stellar smart contract use scenario:2-Party Multisignature Escrow Account with Time Lock & Recovery

 ### Use Case Scenario